 The spell is Locomotor Trunk.
-We see this sort of practical magic in use when Flitwick transports Trelawney's trunks back up to her tower residence (OP26).
+We see this sort of practical magic in use when Flitwick transports Trelawney's trunks back up to her tower residence (OP26), and earlier in the book when Tonks takes Harry's trunk downstairs in Privet Drive.
 Why are they doing this?
 Because they can, most likely.
 They are now of age and the restrictions no longer apply.

 "But now Mad-Eye's complaining that we can't leave unless Sturgis Podmore's here, otherwise the guard will be one short."

 'Why?
 I thought Voldemort was supposed to be lying low, or are you telling me he's going to jump out from behind a dustbin to try to do me in?'

 It took them twenty minutes to reach King's Cross on foot